Ford, UAW, formally begin labor talks; jobs to Mexico at issue

-DETROIT (Reuters) - Leaders of the United Auto Workers union and Ford Motor Co (F.N) started talks on a new labor contract on Thursday, with the specter of jobs fleeing to Mexico hanging over the proceedings.
+DETROIT, July 23 (Reuters) - Leaders of the United Auto Workers union and Ford Motor Co started talks on a new labor contract on Thursday, with the specter of jobs fleeing to Mexico hanging over the proceedings.

 Earlier this month, Ford announced that it would move production of its Focus and C-Max small cars from a plant near Detroit in 2018.
 Ford has not confirmed UAW officials’ comments that the production will move to Mexico.